ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 Preconditions:

-* An L2 test instance is set up and running.
+* An L2 instance is set up and running.
 * A Transaction Originator, a Transaction Sender, and a Developer have access to the L2 and can interact with it.
 * The L2 provides a capability to estimate Transaction Fees based on current operating conditions and other relevant factors.